alberto-dellera/alberto-dellera.github.io/_posts/2013-08-05-fast-refresh-of-aggregate-only-materialized-views-introduction.md

      or ( (old_new$$ = 'N'         ) and (sequence$$ = max_sequence$$) )<br />
 )<br />
 [/sql]<br />
-The "log" in-line view is the usual one selecting the marked log rows; the outer query blocks, for each rowid, keeps only the first logged value <i>but only if it is old</i>, and the last logged one, <i>but only if it is new</i>.</p>
+The "log" in-line view is the usual one selecting the marked log rows; the outer query blocks, for each rowid, keeps only the first logged value *but only if it is old*, and the last logged one, *but only if it is new*.</p>
 <p>So for example (check tmpdlt_pair_removal_examples.sql), TMPDLT filters out the rows marked with (*) from this triple update of the same row:<br />
 [sql light="true"]<br />
 SEQUENCE$$ OLD_NEW$$    GBY    DAT    WHE<br />